Class of 2022

-- Areas of Study: Economics, Political Science, and Italian
+- Areas of Study: Economics, Applied and Computational Mathematics and Statistics

 - Hometown: La Canada, CA

 As a result of his deep familial connection and devotion toward the disabled community, Alessandro founded Buddy Beads inc. in 2017.
 Buddy Beads inc. is a non-profit organization which manufactures merchandise and organizes fundraising campaigns for organizations that benefit individuals with Down Syndrome.
 In its first contract, Alessandro and his associates raised over twenty-five thousand dollars for RAD camp, a summer camp in Southern California that serves adults and children with disabilities.
 Alessandro volunteers there every summer.

-At Loyola High School, Alessandro was co-captain of the debate team, three-time recipient of the presidential volunteer service award, an avid pianist, a skilled automotive enthusiast and member of the auto-restoration club.
-He also wrote for The Loyalist, the high school’s newspaper.
+At Loyola High School, Alessandro was captain of the debate team, three-time recipient of the presidential volunteer service award, an avid pianist, a skilled automotive enthusiast and member of the auto-restoration club.

 For his Social Justice summer, Alessandro returned to the Southern California area to work with a young non-profit organization called Down Syndrome Rocks based out of Orange County.
 The organization’s primary mission is to improve the status of people with Down Syndrome.
 Alessandro assisted in the development of products to be rolled out on a large scale in order to raise funds while increasing awareness of the organization.